Menstrual cup: Size, shape, and flexibility

 There are no standards for the measurement or size-labelling of menstrual cups, and each manufacturer uses their own system.
 Self-measurement of the vagina and third-party measurement tables are often used to get a good fit.

 Capacity affects how often the cup must be emptied.
 Some prefer to empty the cup only twice a day, morning and evening, to avoid emptying it in public toilets.
 Flow rates vary.
 On average, about 30mL of menstrual fluid is lost per month; 10 to 35mL is normal.
 Menstrual blood loss of more than 80mL per month is considered heavy menstrual bleeding, and grounds for consulting a doctor.

-The stated capacity of menstrual cup is generally measured ex vivo (outside the body).
+The stated capacity of a menstrual cup is generally measured ex vivo (outside the body).
 It is the volume of fluid that will fill the cup to just below the airholes, if there are airholes, or just below the rim, if there are none.
 These volume measurements are generally overestimates of real life capacity, because the cup may be compressed inside the body, and the cervix will often occupy some of the volume of the cup.
 Ex-vivo capacities for menstrual cups are in the range of tens of milliliters; for comparison, a normal-size tampon or pad holds about 5mL when thoroughly soaked.

 Smooth cups with no sharp edges are recommended by the UN.
 Moulded text, ridges, bumps, and holes make a cup harder to clean.

+Cups have to fit fairly precisely; it is common for users to get a perfect fit from the second cup they buy, by judging the misfit of the first cup.
+Discs are one-size-fits-most, but some manufacturers sell multiple sizes.